56klab/qhtml5/README.md

 Roadmap
 ======
-- [ ] Remove Structured Data options (an external plugin is more simple)
+- [ ] Add Bootstrap 4 selection
+- [ ] More "custom code" areas in backend
 - [ ] Code Cleaning
 - [ ] More Mobile Settings
-- [ ] More simple Favicon setting
+- [ ] More simple Favicon setting (using external service like realfavicongenerator.net)
 - [ ] Speed Optimization
 - [ ] Joomla 4.x compatible
 - [ ] Error page management with multilanguage
+- [x] Remove Structured Data options (an external plugin is more simple)
 - [x] Simple Error page management (by code)